SantoshYadaw/Review-Generation-using-GPT2/README.md

 Future Work
 ------------
-- [ ] Using other loss functions to penalize the majority class
-- [ ] Ensemble of models to improve overall score
 - [ ] Write test cases for function
-- [ ] Hosting model and creating an API to serve model predictions

-- [ ] Overall we can see the generated text are not quite identicle to the original text.
+- [ ] Overall we can see the generated text are not quite identical to the original text.
 This is expected since we only trained the model on 6 epochs and the loss had not yet converged.
-- [ ] Splitting the dataset -> perhaps we can try to split the data to ensure we have a representative dataset.
-For example we can try using sentence transformer model to generate the embeddings, then perform clustering to group the data.
-Then we systematically sample data for each of the groups rather than randomly splitting.
+Hence we can try to train the model until convergence.
 - [ ] Maybe we can try to retrain the model using a reviews dataset first and then use the current dataset and fine tune it.
 - [ ] Using pretraind word2vec may not be the best way to measure and evaluate the quality of the text generated since its a quantitative approach.
 Perhaps incorporating a more qualitiative approach too might be needed to fully evaluate the gpt2 generated text - coherence etc, BLEU or ROGUE
 - [ ] Using sentence transformers to generate embeddings rather than word2vec.